ibm-cloud-docs/vmwaresolutions/archiref/cr-byo/cr-byo-overview.md

    * Creating sandboxes

 * Sandboxes can be provisioned by using VMware NSX-T™ overlay segments, logical routing, distributed firewall, and network address translation to provide network-isolated zones to mount cyber-recovery backups for inspection by your cybertoolsets.
-* Cybertoolsets are customer-supplied tools that run as virtual machines in the isolated recovery environment and access your cyber-backups for verification and analysis.
+* Cybertoolsets are customer-supplied tools that run as virtual machines in the isolated recovery environment and access your cyberbackups for verification and analysis.
 * Cyberadmins are customer personnel who are authorized to access the isolated recovery environment and should be different than admins that manage the production and disaster recovery environments to promote separation of duties.
 * Jump servers are used by your cyberadmins to access the isolated recovery environment.
 * The air gap enables network connectivity between the production environment and the isolated recovery environment only when required.